MXET/resources/README.md

 Jet Band Saw 708115K | [🔗 User Manual 708115K](https://lobfile.com/file/1Lnx.pdf) | [🔗 Safety Rules ► refer to LC](https://engineering.tamu.edu/etid/profiles/burnett-douglas.html) |

 ## Monthly Teardowns

+>
+> “When you want to know how things really work, study them when they are coming apart.” - William Gibson
+>

 _Starting September 1st I will lead monthly teardowns in the PIC on Fridays at 12pm noon.
 Participants who join will have a chance to disassemble a mechatronics machine and learn what is inside, and how it was made.
 This is open to any ETID student who wishes to join._

 After we see how the first teardown goes, I'll consider the following: